aws-samples/amazon-security-lake-ocsf-validation/validate_1.0.0-rc.2/README.md

 The following is a simple program which can be used to ensure that user provided parquet data properly maps to the various schema definitions specified within the Open Cyber Security Framework (OCSF) - https://schema.ocsf.io/.

-This repo contains our official OCSF validator.
 This tool was build to provide supplementry validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.0.0-rc.2.
-The usage and examples provided will demonstrate the functionality of this tool and may be useful in preperation for Security Lake adoption.

 We welcome contributions to this repo in the form of fixes to existing examples or addition of new examples.
-For more information on contributing, please see the [CONTRIBUTING](https://github.com/aws-samples/amazon-security-lake/blob/adplotzk-patch-2/CONTRIBUTING.md) guide.
+For more information on contributing, please see the [CONTRIBUTING](https://github.com/aws-samples/amazon-security-lake/blob/main/CONTRIBUTING.md) guide.

 ## Usage Guide <a name="Usage"></a>

 To get started with using this validator please follow the numbered steps below:

-1. please place parquet files in: path/to/inputs
+1. Please place parquet files in: path/to/inputs

 3. Install requirements using
         pip install -r requirements.txt

-4. this script will throw error without installation of most current version of packages specified in step 2
+4. This script will throw error without installation of most current version of packages specified in step 2

-5. run
+5. Run

 		python validate.py -i "path/to/inputs" -version ocsf_schema_1.0.0-rc.2